 (require 'todochiku)

-Assuming todochiku is working correctly (you may verify that, eg. by evaluating in your scratch buffer something like (todochiku-message "Simple test" "dupa" nil)) we finally need to enable appointments:
+Assuming ToDoChiKu is functioning correctly (you can verify this in your scratch buffer by evaluating something like (todochiku-message "Simple test" "Hello World" nil)), we now need to enable appointments:

 (setq